EdwinRodger/MyMangaDataBase/README.md

 - Open source and
 - Self Hosted application to track all your mangas.

+Use MMDB to make your own mangalist without the fear of a certain manga not present in your tracking site's database.
+MMDB is a self-hosted option which means all the data remains on your device.

 MMDB backend is made using Python(Flask) with HTML, CSS(Bootstrap) and Jinja used as front-end.

 ## Features